metaforx/django-unfold-extra/README.md

 This package maintains the clean, modern aesthetic of Django Unfold while adding specialized interfaces for these popular Django packages.

-It uses CSS overrides where possible.
-As Django CMS uses many '!important' flags, I had to rebuild pagetree.css to remove some conflicting style definitions.
+It uses unobtrusive template and CSS-styling overrides where possible.
+As Django CMS uses many '!important' flags, pagetree.css had to be rebuilt from sources to remove some conflicting style definitions.

-> **Note:** Work in progress.
-Django CMS support is working but not yet fully integrated.
-Use at your own risk.
+> **Note:** Django CMS support is not fully tested, but all features should work, beside filer.

 ## Installation